drinkablebreeze/starbestfit.com/frontend/README.md

-# Crab Fit Frontend
+# Star Fit Frontend

-This is the frontend for Crab Fit, written in TypeScript and SCSS, using Next.js app router.
+This is the frontend for Star Fit, written in TypeScript and SCSS, using Next.js app router.

 ## Environment